Replacing in-tank/lifter fuel pump on a Mk1 Golf

 Disconnect the batter.
 Better safe than sorry.

-You'll need to remove the rear seat to access the pump.
+You'll need to remove the rear seat (guide on this here) to access the pump.
 There are two screws towards the front of the seat, under plastic covers.
 Remove these and slide the seat forward, then up.

 You'll find a circular, black cover underneath where the seat used to be.
 There are 3 screws holding it in place.
 Remove these and remove the cover.